 - Fidelity firmly believes that the SEC should treat municipal/tax-exempt money market funds the same way it treats Treasury and government money market funds by excluding these funds from any structural reforms.
 Municipal/tax-exempt money market funds are not susceptible to destabilizing runs, do not pose systemic risk, and have a resilient portfolio construction.
 In addition, these funds serve as a critical source of funding to state and local governments, as well as non-profit organizations.

 - The SEC's proposed definition of a "retail fund" does not work because of the high operational costs and shareholder dissatisfaction with limiting access to funds through a daily redemption limit.
-In late October, 2013, Fidelity and several other asset management firms submitted a joint comment letter to the SEC, proposing a simpler and more cost effective definition for a retail money market mutual fund that would be allowed to maintain a stable share price, which more accurately captures the intended population of retail investors: one that limits beneficial ownership interest to natural persons.
+In late October 2013, Fidelity and several other asset management firms submitted a joint comment letter to the SEC, proposing a simpler and more cost effective definition for a retail money market mutual fund that would be allowed to maintain a stable share price, which more accurately captures the intended population of retail investors: one that limits beneficial ownership interest to natural persons.
 This would include individuals investing in money market funds through individual accounts, retirement accounts, college savings plans, health savings plans and ordinary trusts.
 Under this definition, a retail fund would not permit investments by accounts established for businesses, including small businesses, defined benefit plans, endowments or similar accounts where natural persons do not represent the beneficial ownership of those accounts.
 This definition represents more accurately the broader universe of people that the SEC intended to capture under its definition and achieves the goal of preserving the money market mutual fund product for individual investors, whose redemption activity patterns are quite stable.
+Fidelity firmly believes that the SEC should treat retail money market funds the same way it treats Treasury and government money market funds by excluding these funds from any structural reforms.

 - Fidelity believes that the SEC's liquidity fees and redemption gates proposal is a more effective means to achieve the SEC's goals than the floating NAV proposal.
 We recommend that that SEC adopt a fees and gates approach only for institutional prime money market funds.
 However, we recommend that the SEC reduce the redemption fee rate from 2% to 1%.